nlarusstone/corels-test/paper/feedback.md

 pp4: we mention we provide a collection of near-optimal solutions and the distance between each such solution -- we currently don't do that (though we could) and we never mention these near-optimal solutions again.

+*I've tempered this by inserting "optionally," -- is this toned down enough?*

 ~~Also, did we agree we wanted to say certificate?~~

 *I'm ok with "certificate," which Cynthia uses a few other times in the intro*